 Kinfolk Brass Band Wedding Second Line Parade

 There's no better way to celebrate a New Orleans wedding than to have a second line parade through the French Quarter.
-Led by a brass band, such as the fabulous Kinfolk Brass Band shown here (without question the most popular and prolific wedding second line band in the city), the bride and groom pump umbrellas up and down as guests wave handkerchiefs and crowds of tourists cheer the group on from the sidewalks and balconies.
-The parade can be scheduled to take place either between the ceremony and reception, or at the end of the reception.
+Led by an authentic brass band, such as the fabulous Kinfolk Brass Band shown here (without question the most popular and prolific wedding second line band in the city), the bride and groom pump parasols or umbrellas up and down as guests wave handkerchiefs and crowds of tourists cheer the group on from the sidewalks and balconies.
+The parade can be scheduled to take place either between the ceremony and reception as this one was, or capping off the celebration at the end of the reception.

-Another unique aspect of this image was the trombonist who is marching next to the bride... that's the groom!
-He was a musician when he served in the military, and the awesome members of the Kinfolk Brass Band were kind enough to let him join in and play along with them as they made their way through the streets of the Vieux Carré.
+Another unique aspect of this wedding image was the trombonist who is marching next to the bride... that's the groom!
+He was a musician during his time serving in the military, and the awesome members of the Kinfolk Brass Band were cool enough to let him join in and play along with them as they made their way through the streets of the Vieux Carré.

 Location: French Quarter, New Orleans, LA.